 The Doctrine of Signatures is old-speak, when people still valued the opportunity to hear things, and enjoyed the privilege of reading things, so everything they said and wrote mattered.
 A bit like, twenty years ago, you would not even think of wasting computer memory on saving stupid cat videos, you saved only your most important data, and maybe a few movies on those expensive new disks.
 These days we publish anything and anything, the value thereof is of no concern, and publication is virtually free.
 This particular document is a case example.
 Anyway, the word 'doctrine' can be replaced by working theory, branch of science.
 Signature just sounds better than signs or signals.
 In modern-speak, we can call it the theory of morphological resonance.
 Don’t you just love Rupert Sheldrake’s work?
 I came across it almost twenty years ago, and I immediately adopted his theories as the long-awaited counter to blind evolution.
 Yes, Darwin was not half as stupid as later generations and their confirmation biases portrayed him, I am talking about the way Darwinism is taught.
 Sheldrake was the first guy, in my opinion, that made good enough sense to hang a paradigm upon, and it also explained so much that was previously unthinkable, because of our bias against primitive knowledge.
 Morphic Resonance is actual modern science in support of mythical fairy tales such as the Doctrine of Signatures.
 As usual, we first digress:

-Uncle Sheldrake wrote a beautiful book about how the shapes of things tend to influence the forming shapes around them.
-Some crystal can be convinced to grow in different geometries by ‘seeding’ them with one of a limited set of shapes that suits the system we are looking at.
+Rupert Sheldrake wrote a beautiful book about how the shapes of things tend to influence the forming shapes around them.
+Some crystals can be convinced to grow in different geometries by ‘seeding’ them with one of a limited set of shapes that suits the system we are looking at.
 Molecules fit to each other at certain angles, and those angles limit the variety of shapes they can form, but those variations can be influenced, sometimes at a distance or even over time.
 Please read Rupert Sheldrake’s New Science for Life.
-This little book shall teach you one simple concept that makes ten million old ideas obsolete, and creates a billion very interesting new questions, a veritable intellectual jungle gym, even if you are a scientist.
+This little book shall teach you one simple concept that makes ten million old ideas obsolete, and creates a billion very interesting new questions, a veritable intellectual jungle gymnasium, even if you are a scientist.
 The most important thing about Sheldrake’s doctrine is its universal application.
 His simple little theory is of value in cellular biology, inorganic chemistry, education, politics, religion, sport, everything you care for, has an aspect that can be better explained by Morphic Resonance.
 This is the difference between a theory and a universal law.
 Sheldrake has found/defined a universal law, and it turns out to be so simple, as natural laws tend to be.

 Which brings me to the Doctrine of Signatures: That, which looks like a thing, has power of that thing.
 A leaf in the shape of your heart should be good –or bad- for your heart.
 Hearts are not shaped like Valentine kisses, so stop chewing the carrot from that end.
 Liverwort, an old folk remedy, is a fungus, the insides of which looks exactly like you just cut into a liver.
 Kidney wort really helps for arthritis, which is to be a symptom of overstressed and failing kidneys.
 The leaves are kidney-shaped and prominently veined.
 The shape, external or external may correspond to some organ, or the smell of a bruised flower is the same as that produced by a particular disease, or the root, cut through, displays a perfect picture of an eye, pupil and iris, like carrots, and we all know what carrots are good for.